 The factory settings for Zoner Photo Studio already include the most common ratios of sides:

-- 3:2 – The basic of basics.
-Most cameras shoot to this format.
+- 3:2 – The basics of basics.
+Most cameras shoot in this format.
 And the most common photo-paper sizes, such as 15×10 cm, also work out to 3:2.

 - 16:9 – A wide ratio of sides that’s mainly used for video.
 Most TV stations broadcast in this format.
 And many phones shoot to 16:9.